robertogallea/LaravelMetrics/README.md

 ```

 ## Usage
-The package relies on the concept of `Metrics`.
+The package relies on the concept of `Metric`.
 A metric is a measure of some type inside the application.

 Currently, two types of measures are supported:
 - `Markers`
 - `Timers`

 `Markers` are just their name.
-They could be used to determine how many times an event occurred in your application.
+These could be used to determine how many times an event occurred in your application.

 `Timers` tracks events duration.
-They could be useful to determine how long events took to complete.
+These could be useful to determine how long events took to complete.

 ### Save metrics
 This is the simplest way of using metrics.
 In any part of your code you can save metrics as follows: